 Still-Hunting in Snow

 Fresh, soft snow muffles your footsteps and makes slow, deliberate still-hunting effective.
 Move a few steps, stop, glass thoroughly, and repeat.
 Snow also makes animals easier to spot against a white backdrop.
+Our snow tracking and layering guide goes deeper on reading fresh tracks and staying warm on long sits.

 Recognize the Dangers of Cold